 You might need to add an hour if you are traveling with children.

 However, guests can stay as long as they want at the museum.

 Best time to visit Dutch Resistance Museum

-Verzetsmuseum is best visited when it opens at 10 am or 3 pm when the crowd is at its low.
+Verzetsmuseum is best visited when it opens at 10 am or 3 pm, when the crowd is at its lowest.

-Like other tourist destinations in Amsterdam, the Resistance Museum is busiest in the midday hours between 12 noon and 3 pm.
+Like other tourist destinations in Amsterdam, the Resistance Museum is busiest midday between 12 noon and 3 pm.

 Avoid weekends, school breaks, and winter vacations if at all possible.

 The Dutch Resistance Museum has a few permanent exhibits that show Dutch history and life during the Second World War.

 The Netherlands in WWII